All Posts

 • Accommodations available: Hotels, resorts, cabins, motels, vacation rentals, campgrounds

 Gatlinburg is one of the best places to stay in the Smoky Mountains.
 Located in eastern Tennessee — and with three park entrances directly in town — Gatlinburg offers easy access to the Smokies.
 It also hosts a variety of shops, restaurants, and fun attractions for all ages.
+There are also a few airports near Gatlinburg in case you plan to fly.

 From museums and mini-golf to the longest pedestrian cable bridge in North America, there’s no shortage of family fun in this charming mountain town.